 Emily Griffith Technical College is is the public, postsecondary and adult education arm of the Denver Public School system and is one of three Area Technical Colleges in the Colorado Community College System.
 We welcome all people, regardless of age, race or education level, who want to expand their horizons and chart their own course for success.
 Most Emily Griffith programs and courses require a minimum level of reading and math ability, which varies depending on the program.
 Emily Griffith has multiple ways to ensure that students are ready and prepared for their programs, and then for employment in their fields of study.
 We evaluate standardized test scores, high school records, and records from other institutions of higher education both from the United States and abroad.
-Options to demonstrate academic readiness are described on our website.
+Transcripts from another country must be evaluated by a NACES member organization.
 Health programs require a background check and specific vaccinations before being admitted to the program.
+For students who don't have eligible documents, we provide an alternative assessment called EdReady.
+EdReady does an initial diagnostic of a student's reading and/or math skills, then lets them know which areas they need to practice in order to be prepared for their chosen program.